Dissertation: The Commitment Credibility of Public-Employee Pensions

 My dissertation concerns defined-benefit pensions for public employees.
 A lack of national regulation has facilitated localized influence in plan policies, creating a real potential for underfunding and unsustainable growth.
 Maintaining pension promises while keeping governments functioning effectively is one of the fundamental policy challenges of the 21st Century.
 How does split authority between elected officials and quasi-independent management-boards contribute to variation in plan governance and the ultimate provision of public goods and services?

-Though elected officials have the final say over pensions, less is known about plans' management boards, which also exert their own influence.
-The number of active employees in plans turns out to be the best predictor of board membership, suggesting that employee voice expands as plans cover more employees.
-Using both fixed effects and instrumental variables approaches, I then show how differences in boards shape plans' policies and funded levels.
-Active and retired board membership appears to influence the selection of discount rates, while more active membership is positively associated with plans' funded ratios.
-Interestingly, legislative gridlock is also associated with greater discount rates.
-However, I also find that plans' actual investment returns are poor predictors of their expected investment returns, irrespective of boards' compositions.
-While boards offer an important avenue by which governments can manage funds, they cannot solve pensions' governance challenges alone.
+Though elected officials have the final say over pensions, boards of trustees also influence plan governance.
+Not a great deal is known about boards or how they shape policies.
+Boards are composed of politically and non-politically appointed members, as well as active and retired employees.
+Plan active-employee size turns out to be the best predictor of membership, suggesting that employee voice expands as plans cover more workers.
+Using both fixed effects and instrumental variables approaches, I show how boards shape plans' policies and funded levels.
+Active and retired members shape discount rates, while active membership is positively associated with funded ratios.
+Interestingly, gridlock is also associated with higher discount rates.
+However, I find that plans' actual investment returns are poor predictors of expected returns, irrespective of board composition.
+While boards offer a venue through which states can manage funds, they are not suited to solving pensions' governance challenges alone.

 We develop and assess an elite-information account of representation.
 Politicians face uncertainty about voter opinion, and use previous vote-margins to gauge future electoral outcomes.
 Losses in vote support elicit ideological moderation given new information about electorates.
 To test this account, we use rain around Election Day as a natural experiment in voting in U.S. House races from 1956 to 2008.
 We find each additional inch of rainfall exogenously dampens Democratic vote-margins and shifts incumbents rightward in subsequent Congresses.
 We find responsiveness mainly in competitive districts, and by Democrats rather than Republicans, suggesting a party asymmetry in representation.
 Overall, we highlight the importance of elite information uncertainty in the electoral connection, and show that idiosyncratic electoral effects can meaningfully impact legislative behavior.